aoifeniav/Lets-Do-Something/README.md

 On the History view, you can see your saved list, your discarded list or both.

-You can also save or discard activities that you already clasified into one or another list.
+You can also save or discard activities that you already classified into one or another list.

 ## Resources